 It’s also an especially common question from dads, who often aren’t used to carrying around bags and really, really don’t want to.

 The answer is yes and no. You see how much I love Dwypeze, and in some ways, it counts as a diaper bag.
 A diaper bag alternative, yes, but isn’t a pouch with a diaper still a bag with a diaper?

 But do you need a “normal” diaper bag?
 That depends on you.

 Atlanta is a driving city, so I always have my car.
 It’s easy for me to just toss some extra clothes and toys into a bag and leave it in the car.

-But when Jack was little and we took bottles with us, we needed a traditional diaper bag.
+But when Jack was little and we took bottles with us, we needed a traditional diaper bag, and our favorite was definitely a diaper bag backpack.
 My picky little nurser was never willing to breastfeed in public.
 He must’ve inherited his Daddy’s modesty.

 Jack was always strange about nursing.
-Had he nursed in public, we could’ve easily gotten by with just Dwypeze and backup clothes in the car.
+Had he nursed in public, we could’ve easily gotten by with just our Bratpack and backup clothes in the car.

-With a product like Dwypeze, you can get away with sizing up on a purse and carrying what you need in there, but that doesn’t help dad (or purse-averse moms or nonbinary parents) if they’re carrying a bottle around.
+With small products, you can get away with sizing up on a purse and carrying what you need in there, but that doesn’t help dad (or purse-averse moms or nonbinary parents) if they’re carrying a bottle around.